 The following initiatives have been adapted to improve indoor air quality in all learning and working spaces.

 - AES has about 50 multi-layer filtration systems and more than 100 air quality monitors which record air quality and alert the facilities management team when the air-quality declines.
 AES started installing these forced air ventilation systems from August 2015.
 These multi-layer filtration systems improve air-quality by 70-80%.

 - AES has just installed cutting-edge air cleaning systems in the High School atrium, these are first of the kind in India which clean air through the process of ionization.

 - All community members have access to an air quality monitoring system on the AES website (AES AQI)which provide live data inside and outside the learning spaces.

 AES Air Quality Guidelines

-Individual requests to have more significant accommodations or to be excused from all activity will be honored with no penalty incurred by the student.
+3) We would like parents and students to know that individual requests to have more significant accommodations or to be excused from all activity will be honored with no penalty incurred by the student.

 4) Students exhibiting or complaining of shortness of breath or irritation in the throat are routinely sent into a building with conditioned air until they feel relief.